• Skip to primary navigation

 Instructions

-• Make a well in the center of the dry ingredients, add wet ingredients in it.
-Mix until all ingredients come together and then knead until smooth.
+• In a mixing bowl, evenly combine all dry ingredients Make a well in the center, and add the wet ingredients.
+Mix until all ingredients come together and then knead with your hands until smooth, picking up all the pieces in the dough.

 Video